 “What about home and family problems?” one of the Chiefs asked.
 “I don’t want to punish someone for having personal problems.”

-Dr. Arnold believes that a proactive approach is best in this situation.
+A proactive approach is best in this situation.
 As a Chief, you should be aware of your resident’s personal or family problems that might affect their work.
 Get to know them as people with family, friends and a life outside the training program.
 Meet with the resident and try to work out a solution before a crisis develops.

-“What about two residents who just don’t get along? asked another.
+“What about two residents who just don’t get along?” asked another.

-According to Dr. Arnold, it’s generally not advisable to get too involved in other people’s personal differences.
+It’s generally not advisable to get too involved in other people’s personal differences.
 Your role as Chief is to be a role model – set the standards for appropriate behavior and make your expectations clear.
 And communicate them consistently and frequently.

 “Will I need a lawyer if I find myself dealing with a serious problem?” asked another Chief.